 Is it their method to blame?
 Maybe the tools they use to put it in practice?
 Or how they use those tools?

-Spaced repetition is a learning and memorization technique.
+Spaced repetition is a learning method, not just a memorization technique.

-It’s a great method to make sure you remember vocabulary in the future.
+It’s an excellent way to remember vocabulary in the future.

 The SRS (Spaced Repetition System) is a presentation method that gives you the information before you would forget it and makes sure that it stays constantly fresh in your mind.

 So, you might see a word a few minutes after the first time, then a few days later, then a few weeks later etc. always at the time you need to see it most to make sure it is constantly fresh in your mind.

 Initial research on spaced repetition dates back to the 19th century.